FalloNero/Realtime-upscaling-for-Jellyfin/readme.md

 ## PreBuilt Libraries

 For convenience, you can skip the build process by using the prebuilt binaries:

-1. Copy the prebuilt `ffmpeg.exe` and all its DLLs from the release section
+Copy the prebuilt ffmpeg.exe and all its DLLs from the ffmpeg_prebuilt folder or Skip directly to the Integrating with Jellyfin section

-2. Skip directly to the [Integrating with Jellyfin](#integrating-with-jellyfin) section
+Note: The precompiled FFmpeg provided has been built without the `--enable-nonfree` flag, so `libfdk_aac`, `cuda-nvcc`, and `cuda-llvm` are not present.
+If you need these features, you'll need to build FFmpeg from source following the instructions below, which shouldn't be difficult.

 Or follow the instructions below to build FFmpeg from source.